 But… just in case…

 I honestly don’t remember what my New Year’s Resolutions were for 2012.
 A year ago, I rang in 2012 in my pi’s, sobbing into a couch cushion, because three days prior, the “love of my life” picked me up at the airport and promptly told me that he had been lying to me for “a long time”- and that he did NOT, in fact, love me.
 Maybe ever.
 Awesome.

 It’s amazing how much can happen in a year…

 Yes, it was dark and scary in the beginning, and- ok, maybe in the middle too- but the end of the “road,” the end of the heartache, the end of the loneliness and sadness… it has been so much more beautiful than I ever imagined it to be.
 I’ve loved and I’ve lived more in the past 12 months than perhaps I ever have in the past 10 years.
-And it’s all because I was free. [cue cheesy church music]
+And it’s all because I was free. [cue any and all Christian country music]

 If I were ever to run into the aforementioned feminine hygiene product, I would simply say… “Thank you.”
 (And then finish removing the bits of his eyeball from under my fingernails.)
 But seriously, I couldn’t be any more grateful… Life is beautiful.